0xRobinR/scholarly-articles/articles/git-blockchain.md

 #### suggestions

-- use of zk-rollups, to achieve scalability with decentralization
+- use of zk-rollup, to achieve scalability with decentralization
 - use of sharding, to achieve scalability with decentralization
 - use of [state channels](https://ethereum.org/en/developers/docs/scaling/state-channels/), this one is my favorite, as it is the most efficient way to achieve scalability with decentralization.